alicebarbe/HackCambridge2021/mindSpore/README.md

 ## Requirments

 In order to use MindSpore, Windows-x64 is required.
-Python 3.7.5 must be installed, you can find how to do so here (https://www.python.org/downloads/release/python-375/).
+Python 3.7.5 must be installed, you can find how to do so [here](https://www.python.org/downloads/release/python-375/).
 For this project we have created a virtual environment local to this repository.
 This code has been implemented for --divice_target=CPU.